Is Reading Good Before Bed? An Exhaustive (and Exhausting) Analysis

 There are a few reasons why reading may help you sleep better.

-Second, reading can help to distract you from your worries and concerns.
-When reading, you’re not thinking about your problems or what you must do the next day.
-It can help you to relax and fall asleep more easily.
+Second, reading can help distract you from your worries and concerns.
+When reading, you are not focused on your problems or the tasks you need to complete the next day.
+It helps you to relax and fall asleep more easily.

 Third, reading can help to lower your heart rate and blood pressure.
 This can also help you to relax and fall asleep more easily.